President Tinubu Urges Security Chiefs to Ensure Conclusive Victory Against Security Threats

-President Bola Tinubu has asked the nation’s Security Chiefs to ensure that there is conclusive victory against the myriad of security threats assailing the country in order to achieve a $1 trillion economy in the next few years and a sustainable production of two million barrels of crude oil per day in the first three months of 2024.
+President Bola Tinubu has asked the nation’s security chiefs to ensure conclusive victory against security threats.
+He emphasized the need for a final conclusion to the multi-dimensional menace.
+Tinubu stated that the nation's efforts to achieve a $1 trillion economy will be undermined without eliminating enemies of progress.

-Addressing security chiefs and heads of intelligence agencies at a Presidential Security Briefing at the State House in Abuja on Friday, President Tinubu, in a statement by presidential spokesman, Ajuri Ngelale, said while good progress was being made with the elimination of some security threats across multiple theatres, success will ultimately be defined by a final conclusion to the multi-dimensional menace.
-“We have too many investments that we need to make now in soft and physical infrastructure, in social security, in MSME empowerment, and other growth enablers.
-We are pursuing a $1 trillion economy in the next few years, and our efforts will be undermined if we do not finally wrap up our progressive onslaught against enemies of progres

 We have summarized this news so that you can read it quickly.
 If you are interested in the news, you can read the full text here.
-Read more: LeadershipNGA » / 🏆 4. in NG
+Read more: PremiumTimesng » / 🏆 3. in NG

 Similar News:You can also read news stories similar to this one that we have collected from other news sources.